bUrn-1337/guides/Web-Guide.md

 ---

 ## How to get Started
-Before diving in, make sure you are comfortable with:
+Before diving in, make sure you:
-- Watch CS50's lectuce 6, 7, 8, 9 and complete the assignments to get a basic knowledge of web
+- Watch CS50's lectures 6, 7, 8, 9, and complete the assignments to get a basic knowledge of web
 - Understanding of **HTTP (requests, responses, headers, cookies)** refer: [TOP's lesson](https://www.theodinproject.com/lessons/foundations-how-does-the-web-work)
 - Using a browser’s **developer tools**
-- Complete [Linux Luminarium](https://pwn.college/linux-luminarium/) to get comfortable with the terminal (linux or macos)
+- Complete [Linux Luminarium](https://pwn.college/linux-luminarium/) to get comfortable with the terminal (Linux or macOS)
 - Start solving challenges on [PicoCTF](https://play.picoctf.org/practice)
-- Explore vulnerabilites on [Portswigger Web Security Academy](https://portswigger.net/web-security/learning-paths), start with xss, sqli, file upload vulnerabilites,authentication vulnerabilites and gradually dig deeper into those topics.
+- Explore vulnerabilities on [Portswigger Web Security Academy](https://portswigger.net/web-security/learning-paths), start with XSS, SQLi, file upload vulnerabilities, and authentication vulnerabilities, and gradually dig deeper into those topics.
-- Give beginner level CTFs from [CTFtime](https://ctftime.org/)
+- Give beginner-level CTFs from [CTFtime](https://ctftime.org/)
-- Read writeups for CTFs and read bug bounty reports.
+- Read write-ups for CTFs and read bug bounty reports.
 ---